-Finding your first kayak can be a challenge, but it doesn’t have to be.
+Finding your first kayak can be challenging, but it doesn’t have to be.
 In this post, I will help you find the best kayak for beginners.
-There are many different types and models of kayaks to choose from, and it can be overwhelming.
+There are many types and models of kayaks to choose from, which can be overwhelming.

 We used criteria like price, stability, ease of setup (inflatables), and portability when choosing kayaks that are good for beginners.